Who can use this feature

 Simply, the intersect

-tool identifies overlapping areas between layers or features, while the union
+tool identifies overlapping areas between layers or features, while the dissolve

 tool combines multiple polygon layers into a single layer.